Information For Parents / Carers

 Participation of young people in education, employment or training – Statutory Guidance 2013.
 (This law came into effect to enable all young people to have the opportunity to reach better outcomes, gain more skills, and therefore have greater earning potential.)

 In school, from year 7, we provide information and advice about pathways and routes available to your young person.
-This year already, they’ve received presentations from some of our local post 16 providers as well as apprenticeship providers.
-It is never too soon to start exploring what is available, this way, when they meet with me in my Careers Guidance Counsellor role, when they’re in year 11, they’re coming to me informed and with relevant questions that will really help their post 16 planning.
+Every year, they receive presentations from some of our local post-16 providers as well as from apprenticeship providers.
+It is never too soon to start exploring what is available, this way, when they meet with Mrs Wilkinson in Year 11 through her Careers Guidance Counsellor role, they arrive informed and with relevant questions that will really help their post-16 planning.

 How Can I Help As A Parent/Carer?